SachinRV18/Mario-blog/README.md

 # Mario-blog

-The project is based on the HTML, CSS, JS and its fundamental concepts.
+The repo is based on the HTML, CSS, JS and its fundamental concepts.